Skip to main content

 Only authorized validator root addresses can call cron().
 Each call to cron() emits one or more Cron events depending on the divisibility of the current block number.
 Larger intervals produce less frequent events.

-Each Cron event contains a single parameter:
+Each Cron event contains a single parameter number, which is the current block number.

 EventIntervalApproximate TimeTopic 0